getsolus/baselayout/README.md

 # Baselayout

-This repository contains the basic layout of the Solus Operating System filesystem.
-These files are required to create a usable Solus Operating System installation
+Defines the basic file system structure.
+Contains a bare handful of files necessary to bootstrap a new Solus system.
+Most of these files are disappearing over time as Solus transitions to a stateless implementation.